Join our list

 Winetraveler Tip: You can also purchase items to takeaway for later, and with the full kitchens at Querceto, it’s a great option for a light meal at sunset back at your vacation apartment.
 In addition to wines, cold-pressed extra virgin olive oil, pasta and honey, raw milk sheep or goat cheeses are also available.

 Siena is one of the quintessential Tuscan cities and worth an evening of exploration.
-Drink on the Piazza del Campo, or dine in one of the narrow, cobblestone streets of the historic center before returning to your apartment for the night.
+Take a guided walking food and wine tour in Siena, Drink on the Piazza del Campo, or dine in one of the narrow, cobblestone streets of the historic center before returning to your apartment for the night.
 (Note: You’ll have to leave your car outside of the city center as cars are not allowed.)

 Day 3 – Chianti Classico